paradoxxxzero/nocolon/README.md

 ### The other way

-If you don't want to import the nocolon from another regular python file, you can put the nocolon.py file in your system directory: `/usr/lib/python3.4/encodings/` (or similar)
+If you don't want to import the nocolon from another regular python file, you can put the `nocolon_sys.py` file in your system directory:
+`/usr/lib/python3.4/encodings/nocolon.py` and now you can directly use

 I'm not responsible for endless shit happening after that!